Fáilte chuig suíomh idirlín Cumann Oidhreachta Eanach Dhúin

 New members are always welcome to join the Society.
 We request an annual subscription of €5 to assist with costs including insurance, website costs, and ongoing work and maintenance in the Heritage Room.
 If you would like to become a member, you can pay this subscription and join the Society at any of our meetings or events, or using the PayPal button below.

-The support of The Heritage Council, under the European Year of Cultural Heritage Scheme, of Galway County Council, under the Community Support Scheme, and of St. Jarlath’s Credit Union, is gratefully acknowledged.
+The support of The Heritage Council, under the European Year of Cultural Heritage Scheme, of Galway County Council, under the Community Support Scheme and the Community Enhancement Programme, and of St. Jarlath’s Credit Union, is gratefully acknowledged.
 We are sincerely grateful to the people of Annaghdown and the global Annaghdown diaspora for their support.